 You don’t need us to tell you that the digital marketing ecosystem is changing — but perhaps nowhere is it more prevalent than in the realm of social media advertising.

-For many years, brands could invest a few hundred dollars into Facebook advertising with subpar creative and still deliver a stunning return on investment (ROI).
+For many years, brands could invest a few hundred dollars into Facebook ads with subpar creative and still deliver a stunning return on investment (ROI).

-Want our team to personally evaluate your social media account performance?
+Want our team to analyze your paid social strategy?
 Contact us anytime to request a free audit and proposal.

 A (Brief) History of Social Media Advertising

-In years past, almost every ad you ran on Facebook could deliver results, no matter how hyper-targeted the audience, basic the creative, or small the budget.
+In the past, almost every ad you ran on Facebook could deliver results, no matter how hyper-targeted the audience, basic the creative, or small the budget.

-For example, you could run any old ad on Facebook to a limited audience — and still get a return that justified doing so again and again.
+For example, you could serve any old ad on Facebook to a limited audience — and still get a return that justified doing so again and again.

 It’s this approach that many of our prospective clients are using when they first come to Inflow for paid social services.

-However, as ad competition on the platform has skyrocketed over the last few years (and ever-shrinking reporting windows make it harder than ever to prove results), this outdated approach no longer works.
+However, as ad competition on the platform has skyrocketed over the last few years, this outdated approach no longer works.

-If you want to see similar results today, you have to be a lot smarter, especially with Facebook advertising.
+Bottom line: If you want to see significant results today, you have to be a lot smarter with your strategy.

 How to Succeed at Paid Social Media in 2023